TrezaSelamu/team-colaboration/READ ME.md

 # 📖 [HOTEL MANAGEMENT SYSTEM] <a name="about-project"></a>

 > Hotel Management System
-A hotel management system is a software application designed to streamline and automate various operations within a hotel or hospitality establishment.
-It typically includes modules for managing reservations, guest check-ins and check-outs, room assignments, billing and invoicing, inventory management, staff scheduling, and reporting.
+The Hotel Management System is a comprehensive software application designed to streamline and automate various operations within the Adila Hotel.
+It includes modules for managing reservations, guest check-ins and check-outs, room assignments, billing and invoicing, inventory management, staff scheduling, and reporting.
 ## 🛠 Built With <a name="built-with">HOTEL WEBSITE DESIGN</a>

 ### Tech Stack <a name="tech-stack"></a>